 This recipe requires two steps.
 Preparing the broth and making the chowder.
-Head on over to The Carolina Meat & Fish Co. and pick up a few dozen top neck clams, little neck clams and clam broth!
-This is another perfect recipe for your Christmas Eve dinner…check out my other recipes for The Feast of the Seven Fishes by clicking here!
+Head on over to The Carolina Meat & Fish Co. and pick up a few dozen top neck clams and littleneck clams.
+This is another perfect recipe for your Christmas Eve dinner.
+Especially, if you celebrate with The Feast of the Seven Fishes.
 You may also enjoy my Manhattan Clam Chowder.

 Building the broth is a crucial part of adding great flavor to your chowder.
 Most of the ingredients you are using to create the broth can just be thrown into the pot, skin and all.
 It will be discarded in the end.

 In large pot, add the bacon pieces and cook until browned.
 Remove the bacon from the pot and reserve.
-You can use this to top your chowder when serving.
+The crisp bacon can be used to garnish the chowder.
 To the same pot, add the olive oil, garlic, shallot, thyme sprigs, and bay leaves.
-Cook for about 3 to 4 minutes.
-Add in the top neck clams, lemon juice, lemon rind, white wine, clam juice, and water.
+Cook for about three to four minutes.
+Add in the top neck clams, lemon juice, lemon rind, white wine, clam juice and water.
 Bring to a boil.
-Reduce heat, cover with lid and allow to simmer.
-Check in about 5 minutes.
-Transfer clams from pot to a bowl as they open.
-Discard any clams that do not open.
+Reduce heat.
+Cover with lid and allow to simmer for about five minutes.
+As the clams open, transfer them from the pot to a bowl.
+Discard any clams that do not open after about eight minutes.

-Strain broth (I use a mesh strainer) into a bowl, and reserve.
+Pour the broth through a mesh strainer into a bowl.
+Reserve.
 Discard the vegetables and herbs used to make the broth.
-Remove clams from shells chop and reserve.
+Remove the clams from the shells.
+Chop and reserve.

-Prepare the chowder.
 In the same pot you used to prepare the broth, add the olive oil, butter and bacon.
-Cook bacon until browned.
-Add the garlic, shallot, and thyme.
-Cook for another 3 minutes.
-Coat the vegetables/bacon with the flour and cook for another minute or so just to take away the raw flour taste.
-Add the reserved clam broth and bring to a boil.
-Add the cream and potatoes and boil hard until the potatoes are soft (this should not take very long as long as you cut the potatoes in a tiny dice…maybe 8 to 10 minutes).
-Add all of the chopped clams to the pot and season with black pepper.
+Cook the bacon until browned.
+Add the garlic, shallot, and fresh thyme.
+Cook for another three minutes.
+Coat the vegetables and bacon with the flour.
+Cook for another minute or so. to cook off the raw flour taste.
+Pour in the reserved clam broth.
+Bring to a boil.
+Add in the cream and potatoes.
+Boil hard until the potatoes are soft.
+This should not take very long, as long as you cut the potatoes in a tiny dice.
+Eight to ten minutes should suffice.
+Add all of the chopped clams to the pot.
+Season with black pepper.
+Taste for salt.

-Add the little neck clams to the pot.
-Cover, and allow to simmer until they open.
-Remove any clams from pot that do not open.
-Stir in the fresh parsley.
-To serve, fill a huge bowl with the New England Clam Chowder.
+Toss in the littleneck clams.
+Cover and allow to simmer until the clams open.
+As mentioned earlier, remove any clams that do not open.
+Stir in the fresh chopped parsley.
+To serve, fill a huge bowl with this fabulous New England Clam Chowder.
 Top with the reserved bacon pieces.
 Garnish with a touch of fresh chopped parsley.
 Oyster crackers and hot sauce can also be offered as additional toppings.
 ENJOY!